If you are about to make your first venture into the world of cryptocurrencies, chances are you were directed either towards Coinbase or Binance.

-Coinbase is notorious for having some pretty hefty fees which move in the range from 1.49% to 3.99% per trade.
+Coinbase is notorious for having some pretty hefty fees which move in the range from 1.49% to 3.99% per purchase of crypto with fiat.
 Sometimes these fees can be even larger.
-The fee structure is somewhat complicated and you can check the official Binance’s support page on fees for a full insight.
+The fee structure is somewhat complicated and you can check the official Coinbase’s support page on fees for a full insight.

 Binance on the other hand offers some of the lowest industry fees out there and frankly blows Coinbase out of the water in this segment.
 It has a flat 0.1% fee for all trades you make on the platform.
-This is also a massive simplification (and improvement) on other exchanges which create complicated fee schemes based on trading volume and market maker/taker status of the user.back to menu ↑
+If you choose to pay your fees with the Binance native currency (BNB), you are entitled to a 25% reduction in fees, so that is a 0.075% maker/taker fee.

 Coinbase is based in USA, San Francisco, and is making sure to adhere with US regulations with every action it takes.
 It was the third crypto exchange to receive the New York Bitlicense.
 In 2018, Coinbase acquired an e-money license from the Financial Conduct Authority (FCA), which allows it to provide payment services in the UK and issue e-money.
 Abiding by the FCA requirements, Coinbase will be keeping clients in segregated funds and will observe operational standards on par with the other regulated financial institutions.
 It has never been hacked before, barring some users suffering from phishing attacks (which are always the fault of users visiting the wrong website link).
 There was also an issue with some customers being overcharged some months ago, but the exchange still maintains a strong reputation in security circles.

 Both Coinbase and Binance had their fair share of bad customer reviews, but this comes as a growing pain of every major exchange.
-However it would seem that Binance fared somewhat better when it comes to processing and handling user support inquiries, as there are many posts from people who are having their support tickets put on hold for months on Coinbase.
+However it would seem that Binance fared somewhat better when it comes to processing and handling user support inquiries, as there are many posts from people who are having their customer support tickets put on hold for months on Coinbase.